sumitja24iitk/Breast-Cancer-Research-Assistant/README.md

 ![System abstaining on a question outside treatment scope](docs/abstain_out_of_scope.jpeg)

-When asked "What causes breast cancer?" — a risk-factor question, not a treatment question — the retriever surfaces loosely related abstracts and Gemini correctly refuses rather than confabulating an answer.
+When asked "What is the prognosis for stage 3 breast cancer?" — a risk-factor question, not a treatment question — the retriever surfaces loosely related abstracts and Gemini correctly refuses rather than confabulating an answer.